propertyhive/WP-Property-Hive-Rental-Yield-Calculator/README.txt

 = The Shortcode =

-Simply add the shortcode [rental_yield calculator] where you want it to appear.
+Simply add the shortcode [rental_yield_calculator] where you want it to appear.

 == Screenshots ==

-1. Once you've added the shortcode the rental_yield calculator becomes avalaible for people to complete
+1. Once you've added the [rental_yield_calculator] shortcode the calculator becomes avalaible for people to complete
 2. Users are instantly shown the rental yield once they've completed the form

 == Changelog ==